MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-manual-brightness.md

 ---
-title: Testing Manual Brightness
+title: Testing manual brightness
 description: This topic describes how to test manual brightness by using the MALT (Microsoft Ambient Light Tool) tool. ms.date: 12/13/2018 ms.localizationpriority: medium
 ---

-# Testing Manual Brightness
+# Testing manual brightness

 This topic describes how to test manual brightness by using the MALT (Microsoft Ambient Light Tool) tool.
 Manual brightness refers to screen brightness set *manually* by the user.

 ## Set up

-Read through the topic [Building a Light Testing Tool (MALT)](testing-MALT-building-a-light-testing-tool.md) to ensure that you have met the requirements for the tests.
+Read through the topic [Building a light testing tool (MALT)](testing-MALT-building-a-light-testing-tool.md) to ensure that you have met the requirements for the tests.

 ### Configuring the SUT manually